-Basically, in chemistry’s there were are doing haematology, in other words, blood testing to see if there was an infection in the animal tested for parasites.
+Basically, in chemistry were are doing haematology, in other words, blood testing to see if there was an infection in the animal tested for parasites.

-Training the next generation of human and animal, biomedical workers and professionals to do biomedical research these days students can achieve by been active and get involved into researchers.
+Training the next generation of human and animal, biomedical workers and professionals to do biomedical research these days students can achieve by being active and get involved in research.

 # Final Thoughts

-Better diagnostics today are dramatically underused, utilized as a solution to our healthcare problems.
+Better diagnostics today are dramatically underused, and utilized as a solution to our healthcare problems.

-Business general paid off over the last 20-30 years we’re just starting to see that happen therefore it’s extremely exciting to be part of this.
+Business generally paid off over the last 20-30 years we’re just starting to see that happen therefore it’s extremely exciting to be part of this.

-The researches in the laboratory train the next generation of biomedical scientists, the dedicated faculty students and staff scientists continue to push its veteran to ways of detecting preventing and controlling disease problems in our animals ultimately for the benefit of us all.
+The research in the laboratory trains the next generation of biomedical scientists, and the dedicated faculty students and staff scientists continue to push their veterans to ways of detecting preventing and controlling disease problems in our animals ultimately for the benefit of us all.